adrienjoly/npm-pdfreader/README.md

 # pdfreader

-NPM module for simplifying the development of scripted / rule-based parsing of PDF files, including tabular data (tables, with automatic column detection).
+Node.js module for simplifying the development of scripted / rule-based parsing of PDF files, including tabular data (tables, with automatic column detection).

+This module is meant to be run using Node.js only. **It does not work from a web browser.**

 ## Installation, tests and CLI usage